 There are so many types of succulents with varying shapes that it can be difficult to decide which to include in the landscape.
 One little beauty that makes an excellent groundcover is called Othonna ‘Little Pickles.’
 Read on to find out about growing ‘Little Pickles’ and Othonna plant care.

 About Othonna ‘Little Pickles’

-Othonna capensis is a fairly slow growing evergreen succulent.
-‘Little Pickles’ is so named for its one inch pudgy blue-green leaves that do, indeed, resemble tiny pickles.
-Indigenous to the Drakensberg Mountains of South Africa, the plant grows in low growing clumps of about 4 inches in height and a foot across.
-Yellow daisy-like blooms emerge and wave cheerily an inch or so from above the foliage.
+Othonna capensis is a fairly slow-growing evergreen succulent.
+‘Little Pickles’ is so named for its one-inch (2.5 cm.), pudgy, blue-green leaves that do, indeed, resemble tiny pickles.
+Indigenous to the Drakensberg Mountains of South Africa, the plant grows in low-growing clumps of about 4 inches (10 cm.) in height and a foot (30.5 cm.) across.
+Yellow, daisy-like blooms emerge and wave cheerily an inch (2.5 cm.) or so from above the foliage.